wizardamigos/app/curriculum/lesson022/description.en.md

 }
 ---

-With help of this game you will learn to combine loops and variables.
+With help of amazing Code Combat game you will learn to attack twice.